 Dozier helped create the music of an era, alongside brothers Brian and Eddie Holland, with songs like the Four Tops’ “Baby I Need Your Loving,” the Supremes’ “Stop!
 In the Name of Love,” Martha and the Vandellas’ “Nowhere to Run,” Marvin Gaye’s “How Sweet It Is (To Be Loved by You)” and 50 more No. 1 hits.

-The child poet, raised on his uncle’s boogie-woogie and his aunt’s Chopin, kept the MTSU audience laughing as he shared tales from his ongoing career.
+During the celebration, the child poet, raised on his uncle’s boogie-woogie and his aunt’s Chopin, kept the MTSU audience laughing as he shared tales from his ongoing career.

 “I used to come in every morning and sit down at the piano and get warmed up playing ‘Heat Wave,’” Dozier recalled of those heady years when he made $25 a week — “which amounted to about bus fare, plus they gave us lunch in the room upstairs” — for 18-hour days composing and producing hits for Berry Gordy’s stable of artists.